 Because of the care they already have received, women have at least some level of comfort with doctor’s offices.
 In addition, menstruation gives them regular reason to think about whether their bodies are functioning in a way that’s normal for them.

-“Men don’t have any regularly cycling hormonal change,” Kroner said.
+“Men don’t have any regularly cycling hormonal change,” Chan said.
 “For men, things depend on symptoms.
 They’ll engage with healthcare when they have an injury or headaches, something that’s keeping them from living their regular lives.”

 Partners can encourage doctor visits